-As you turn into World Showcase, the Pyramid sits high on the skyline.
+As you enter World Showcase past Test Track and near the Odyssey pavilion, the Pyramid of the Mexico pavilion creates an impressive skyline.
 It is modeled after an Aztec Temple of Quetzalcoatl (the god of life) at Teotihuacan.
 Quetzalcoatl is represented by large serpent heads along the entrance stairs.

 - Papel picado, sugar skulls and paper sculptures

 - Pre-Hispanic art pieces on loan from various museums that showcase the early history of this celebration